-9 Olivas, Constitutional Criteria, supra, 1066-67.
+9 Olivas, Constitutional Criteria, supra note 6, at 1066-67.

-10 Id., 1067 ("New evidence on what constitutes "success" in graduate or professional schools, as well as court challenges to established admissions procedures, have made it necessary to review and refine admissions practices and criteria so that they have more powerful predictive validity, increased reliability, and heightened sensitivity to the increasingly heterogenous student body under consideration in modern applicant populations.").
+10 Id. at 1067 ("New evidence on what constitutes "success" in graduate or professional schools, as well as court challenges to established admissions procedures, have made it necessary to review and refine admissions practices and criteria so that they have more powerful predictive validity, increased reliability, and heightened sensitivity to the increasingly heterogeneous student body under consideration in modern applicant populations.").